sessionstar/oopsla20-artifact/README.md

 ## <a name="step-by-step"></a> 2 Step-by-Step Instructions

 The purpose of this section is to describe in details the steps required to assess the artifact associated with our paper.
-We would like you to be able to:
+Following the steps below you should be able to reproduce the main claims from the paper:

-* reproduce our benchmarks from Table 1, Section 5.2 and 5.3.
+* run the benchmarks from Table 1, Section 5.2 and 5.3.
 For that purpose, complete &#167;[2.1](#benchmark-table-1) of this document.
 * compile the examples, reported in Table 2, Section 5.4.
 For that purpose, complete &#167;[2.2](#benchmark-table-2) of this document.